Here’s a list of what not to say to a pregnant woman about her body, plus some some sassy responses for my parents-to-be!

 Why this sucks: Oh lord, again, this is ridiculous.
-No one has thankfully ever said this to me, but I know a lot of women who have heard it.
+No one has thankfully ever said this to me, but I know a lot of people who have heard it.
 If we were having twins and knew it, we would definitely tell you so you wouldn’t be such a total douche.
 Even if the offender means well, asking if you’re having twins is telling someone that they’re OBVIOUSLY looking huge.
 Just no.

 How to Reply: This one is easy, I would say, “NOPE, just one bad ass baby!”

-“YouR boobs are HUGE!
+“Your boobs are HUGE!
 Do you love it?”

 How to Reply: “Ha, well thanks for looking so carefully at my chest!”
 You 1: body shamers 0.

 “How far along are you?
 You must be about X weeks!”

 Why this sucks: Don’t try to guess how far along someone is.
 I see this “game” get played on a ton of my pregnancy Facebook groups and I cringe every single time I see someone guess a week that is really off.
 If you tell me I look full term, when I’m legit only 23 weeks, I’m probably going to want to punch you in the face.

 How to Reply: “Nope, I’m only X weeks, but everyone is different in how they carry.
 I have still got a lot longer to enjoy the free foot massages and ice cream.
 By the way, can you get me… [insert favourite snack].”